What is a Heat Pump Optimiser?

 For the first time in a long time I was stumped by a heat pump question from a customer the other day.
 They asked me if we were fitting a heat pump optimiser, which they'd heard was an absolute necessity when installing a heat pump.

-Optimisers I had heard of, but never called that.
+I had never heard of heat pump optimisers, so was a bit surprised.
+It turned out we actually install them, but don't call them that.
 We fit the Homely smart thermostat on all our Samsung EHS heat pumps.
 But Havenwise and Passiv UK make "optimisers" as well.
 Maybe I need to get with the new lingo.

 This got me thinking....